 - Prevent fear of stigma by ensuring confidentiality.

 When offering your employees access to community resources and holistic health benefits, you’ll want to make sure you’re respecting them and their privacy by protecting their information.
 Some employees may not want their employers to know that they’re struggling to afford transportation or food, or that they’re not picking up their medicines to instead pay for other critical expenses like housing or childcare.
 You can ensure your employees’ information is confidential by using a HIPAA-protected, PHI-secure network that allows people to access support privately.

 How Collective Health can help: At Collective Health, privacy and security are core to what we do.
-Our commitment to privacy comes from a deep respect for our customers, and we design our products and services with security and privacy in mind.
-Learn more about our approach to security and privacy here.
+Our commitment to privacy comes from a deep respect for our customers and our members, and we design our products and services, and conduct our member outreach, with this in mind.
+Learn more about our approach to security and privacy